WayfarerYuan/CatVAE_and_the_Origin_of_Language/README.md

 - A basic signal game that leverages the power of Transformer-based CatVAE.

 ### 🌐 Streamlit Web App
-- Experiment in realreal timeh a user-friendly Streamlit app.
+- Experiment in real-time on a user-friendly Streamlit web app.
 It is currently hosted on Hugging Face and is also embedded in my personal website.
 - Try it out [here](https://quanyuan.me/signal_game/).

 ## 🚀 Getting Started